colyseus/docs/docs/getting-started/defold-client.md

-# Defold Client
+# Defold SDK

 Defold Engine is a Free 2D Game Engine for Cross-Platform Publishing.

-The [colyseus-defold](https://github.com/colyseus/colyseus-defold) client has been tested on all major platforms supported by Defold, such as HTML5, iOS, Android, Mac and Windows.
+The [colyseus-defold](https://github.com/colyseus/colyseus-defold) SDK has been tested on all major platforms supported by Defold, such as HTML5, iOS, Android, Mac and Windows.

 ## Installation

-You will need to add [colyseus-defold](https://github.com/colyseus/colyseus-defold), as well as its dependencies into your `game.project` dependencies section in order to use the client.
+You will need to add [colyseus-defold](https://github.com/colyseus/colyseus-defold), as well as its dependencies into your `game.project` dependencies section in order to use the SDK.

 Open your `game.project` file, and add the following URLs to the `Dependencies` section (under `Project -> Dependencies`):